 Mary Ward Grants

-Grants are offered at the discretion of the grant committee.
-Consideration will be given to applicants in financial need who are completing undergraduate studies.
-Each application is treated confidentially on an individual basis, and no discussion on the outcome will be entered into.
-Applicants are asked to submit the following information:
+Grants are offered at the discretion of the Grant Committee.
+Applications are treated confidentially on an individual basis, with no discussion on the outcome.

-- Personal details
+- Personal Details

-- Study proposal
+- Study Proposal

-- Personal and /or professional benefit of the grant
+- Personal and Professional Benefit of Grant